 The importance of international connections

 Different countries have very different approaches to special educational needs and over the years the flow of information on best practice has very much become a two-way street.
 While Whitefield is frequently asked to advise on educational issues, we have also unearthed many nuggets which we have incorporated into our own teaching practice.

 Moreover, since no country has a monopoly on best practice, Whitefield aims to act as a hub, through which our partners can learn about and evaluate approaches from abroad.

-The school currently has just completed a project with Benito Menni School in Ghana, a partnership that started in the academic year 2011 – 2012 with Global Schools Partnerships.
+The school completed a project with Benito Menni School in Ghana, a partnership that started in the academic year 2011 – 2012 with Global Schools Partnerships.
 Eight reciprocal visits took place, with teachers spending 5 days in their partner schools on each visit.
 The partnership had a huge impact on all students and staff with shared activities and ideas reaching further across the school as the partnership continues.
 You can find out more about our work in Ghana here

-Some other examples of recent visits include:
+Some other examples of visits include:

 - A professor from Fukuoka University, Japan, who visited Whitefield as part of a research trip to the United Kingdom.
 The aim of her educational trip was to find out about learning assessments and methods of curriculum since specialised curriculum adapted to meet individual learning needs of children with SEN is still quite rare in Japan.

 - 45 teachers visit from Lithuania whose main aim was to share practice and ideas and to learn of some of the challenges facing them in their own country when supporting students.